 Research on foxes in Japan's Kumamoto Prefecture during the 1970s found that one of their study animals had conspicuous nocturnal activity throughout the year.
 This dog fox had a territory encompassing many villages and roads carrying heavy traffic and the researchers observed that human disturbance triggered many daytime movements of the foxes; being driven away from resting sites by farm workers and, in one case, chased by a pack of feral dogs.
 In their 1980 paper, the authors concluded that: “frequent passages of men and motor-cars suppresses the activity of the fox.”
 Similarly, a study of foxes in Italy's Maremma Natural Park found that the animals used areas under human management mainly at night, with almost 86% of their activity being nocturnal.
 In Bristol, Phil Baker and his colleagues observed that the city's foxes appeared to have adapted to traffic flow within the city.
 In a 2007 paper to the journal Behavioral Ecology, the researchers described how foxes were more likely to cross roads after midnight, when traffic was at its lowest, and that adults were generally much less likely to cross roads than juveniles.
 This behaviour appeared to reduce mortality on minor roads within the city; but foxes were still vulnerable to major roads when venturing outside their territories.

-More recently, a study of red fox activity in 12 localities in central Spain led by Francisco Díaz-Ruiz at the Universidade do Porto in Portugal found that although foxes were more active where rabbits were most abundant, they decreased their activity in areas closer to human settlements, particularly during twilight and at night.
+More recently, a study of Red fox activity in 12 localities in central Spain led by Francisco Díaz-Ruiz at the Universidade do Porto in Portugal found that although foxes were more active where rabbits were most abundant, they decreased their activity in areas closer to human settlements, particularly during twilight and at night.
 Activity was further depressed in areas with high levels of fox control (culling).
 In their paper to the Journal of Zoology in 2016, Díaz-Ruiz and his colleagues concluded:

 “... rabbit availability seems to drive fox activity in a scenario of low human disturbance, and foxes actively track rabbits at twilight and night time.
 However, where foxes are close to urbanized areas or culled, human disturbance may determine the activity of red foxes, which is strongly reduced during daytime, despite the higher accessibility of rabbits then.”

-My own observations suggest that something similar operates among Red foxes – I’ve found that foxes are considerably more difficult to find during the daytime in rural areas where they are heavily controlled by farmers or gamekeepers.
+My own observations suggest that something similar operates among Red foxes - I've found that foxes are considerably more difficult to find during the daytime in rural areas where they are heavily controlled by farmers or gamekeepers.
+It is important to recognise, however, that this is a supremely adaptable species whose behavioural flexibility has allowed them to flourish in almost every ecosystem on Earth.
+Consequently, they can respond rapidly to changes in our activity and the disturbance it brings; the COVID-19 coronavirus pandemic that swept much of the world in late 2019 and the first half of 2020 hinted at just such a change.

-Various tracking studies have revealed that the bulk of a fox’s activity occurs during the night, with most activity starting just after sunset and ceasing in the hour prior to sunrise.
-On longer autumn and winter nights, it seems that the fox has more time to complete its business and, consequently, there is often a period of rest (ranging from about 20 minutes to three hours) around midnight during these seasons; most studies have shown either bimodal or trimodal activity cycles (i.e. two or three peaks in activity per night).
+Various tracking studies have revealed that the bulk of a fox's activity occurs during the night, with most activity starting just after sunset and ceasing in the hour prior to sunrise.
+On longer autumn and winter nights, it seems that the fox has more time to complete its business and, consequently, there is often a period of rest (ranging from about 20 minutes to three hours) around midnight during these seasons; most studies have shown either bimodal or trimodal activity cycles (i.e., two or three peaks in activity per night).
 Both juveniles and adults show increased levels of activity during the autumn; the former often travelling further on exploratory trips prior to dispersal and the latter feeding up in preparation for the breeding season.
-During the winter, adults are very active as they move around in search of mates – males will often undertake considerable movements outside of their territory looking for receptive vixens.
+During the winter, adults are very active as they move around in search of mates - males will often undertake considerable movements outside of their territory looking for receptive vixens.

 During his studies on captive foxes in the 1950s, German ethologist Günter Tembrock recorded an activity peak of 12 hours per day during pre- and early-breeding season, dropping to seven hours per day in April and remaining there for the remainder of the year.
 During autumn and winter Tembrock noted little daytime activity but found a large peak in activity at dusk, falling during the night towards dawn.
 Tembrock observed that activity was more evenly spread throughout 24 hours between February and March, after which daytime activity reduced and nocturnal activity occurred in three peaks, punctuated by brief periods of rest.